Sri1952/Sri1952/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me contact no: 9902198139
+Email : darkzz1day@gmail.com

 <!---
 Sri1952/Sri1952 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.